AprentiDigital/DSLDocumentation/glossary.md

 ### Web driver

-A piece of middle ware used in Selenium to interact with a specific web browser like Ghrome, Edge, etc.
+A web driver is a piece of middleware used in Selenium to interact with a specific web browser like Chrome or Edge.

 ### XPath (XML Path Language)